HumbleRens/SysAdmin/README.md

 # Server Access Control List

-Dumps security permissions of the folders/files within location
+Exports into excel security permissions of the folders/files within location